Itsbgold001/dudu/README.md

 ** SETTING UP PROJECT **
 Setting up the project on your localhost server is farely easy.
-You'll simply change the connection script configs to match your localhost settings and you're ready to go
+You'll simply change the connection script configs to match your localhost settings, don't forget to import the dudu.sql file dudu/dudu.sql

+Happy Coding

 The files:
 dudu/php_includes/db_conx.php